dodo295/Speech_Recognition_Commands/README.md

                   and compute the MFCC feature.
     • These features are saved in Pickle files for each training, validation, and testing dataset.
-   You will find the test and validation files in the mfcc_feature directory and you can download the train pickle from this link https://drive.google.com/file/d/1WRHmXAPFMHimIaNdgyHBbVKS5xnTpC0d/view?usp=sharing
+   You will find the test and validation files in the mfcc_feature directory and you can download the train pickle from this link:[(Click here)] (https://drive.google.com/file/d/1WRHmXAPFMHimIaNdgyHBbVKS5xnTpC0d/view?usp=sharing)

 # Description of Model Layers
 • Input